lensvol/pybetter/README.md

 Usage: pybetter [OPTIONS] [PATHS]...

 Options:
   --noop              Do not make any changes to the source files.
   --diff              Show diff-like output of the changes made.
   --select CODES      Apply only improvements with the provided codes.
   --exclude CODES     Exclude improvements with the provided codes.
+  --exit-code <CODE>  Exit with provided code if fixes were applied.
   --help              Show this message and exit.
 ```